PatrykDu/parts-app-api/README.md

     - GET - List all parts
    ###
          Flag parameters in request for filtering:
-         assigned_only=0    - show all
-         assigned_only=1    - show only assigned to vehicle
+         assigned_only=0    - show all parts assigned and unassigned to vehicle assigned_only=1    - show parts only assigned to any vehicle

     - POST - Create part
  - **/vehicles/parts/*<part_id>*/**